dantasfiles/dantasfiles.github.io/_cornell/fws.md

 **British Literature: Oscar Wilde** `ENGL 1191-102 (fa26)`
 - *The Portable Oscar Wilde*
 - *A Pocket Style Manual with Exercises* by Hacker & Sommers

+## Feminist, Gender & Sexuality Studies

+**Black Feminist Speculation & Futuring** `FGSS 1100-101 (fa26)`
+- *Captivating Technology: Race, Carceral Technoscience & Liberatory Imagination in Everyday Life* by Ruha Benjamin
+- *Bloodchild & Other Stories* by Octavia E. Butler
+- *Dear Science & Other Stories* by Katherine McKittrick
+- *Parable of the Sower* by Octavia E. Butler
+- *Parable of the Talents* by Octavia E. Butler
+- *Spill: Scenes of Black Feminist Fugitivity* by Alexis Pauline Gumbs
+- *Black Utopias: Speculative Life & the Music of Other Worlds* by Jayna Brown
+- *The Source of Self-Regard: Selected Essays, Speeches & Meditations* by Toni Morrison
+- *How We Write Now: Living with Black Feminist Theory* by Jennifer C. Nash